 I am a member.. why did I get an invoice?
 Even if you are a member we will still bill all your available insurances.
 Informational invoices will be sent to you to keep you informed as to the billing process of your claim.

 What does my membership cover?
-Your membership will cover co-insurances, co-payments and amounts not allowed by your insurance on your emergency trips.
-Deductibles remain the patient's responsibility.
-Non-covered services are subject to a discount.
-Non-emergency trips will receive a discount.
+Your membership will cover co-insurances and co-payments on emergency trips.
+Deductibles and unauthorized discounts remain the patient’s responsibility.

 Why do I still have to pay a portion of my bill?
 We have to process all claims uniformly, and for legal purposes we cannot offer "free" transports.
 However we will work with you on any out of pocket expenses you may have.